googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 users coding to the public interface, this won't be an issue, but users relying on pieces of the ostensibly private API that are exposed to the bare metal of the original datastore implementation will have to rewrite those pieces.
 Specifically, any function or method that dealt directly with protocol buffers will no longer work.
-Datastore, itself, has moved to gRPC and protobuffers themselves are significantly different from legacy Datastore.
-Additionally, this version of NDB makes less direct use of protobuffers and relies more heavily on Datastore for parsing and generating protobuffers, which is a significant internal refactoring.
+The Datastore `.protobuf` definitions have changed significantly from the barely public API used by App Engine to the current published API.
+Additionally, this version of NDB mostly delegates to `google.cloud.datastore` for parsing data returned by RPCs, which is a significant internal refactoring.

 - `ModelAdapter` is no longer used.
 In legacy NDB, this was passed to Datastore